UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Notes:

-No worries, we can add a new column to our dataframe in a similar as we did before but now we can extract a portion of the `datetime` column by using
+No worries, we can add a new column to our dataframe in a similar as we did before, but now we can extract a portion of the `datetime` column by using
 <a href="https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#time-date-components" target="_blank">one
 of the many pandas datetime tools</a>.

 Here are a couple of examples:

-  - `.dt.day_name()` for the day of the week which we can pair this with `.assign()` to add this as a column in the dataframe.
+  - `.dt.day_name()` for the day of the week, which we can pair this with `.assign()` to add this as a column in the dataframe.

 ---